finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Null

 If a path expression is applied to an attribute that does not have a value in the object it is being evaluated against, the result is *null* - i.e. there is no value.
-If an attribute of that non-existant object is further evaluated, the result is still *null*.
+If an attribute of that non-existant object is further evaluated, the result is still null.

-In the above example, if `drivingLicense` is *null*, the final `penaltyPoints` attribute will also evaluate to *null*.
+In the above example, if `drivingLicense` is null, the final `penaltyPoints` attribute also evaluates to null.

+A null value for an expression with multiple cardinality is treated as an empty [list](#list).

 ### Operator